 The practical next step

-Use support pages for self-serve answers, use the contact form when a real reply is needed, and keep telemetry language honest about what it does and does not carry.
+Use support pages for quick answers, use the contact form when a real reply is needed, and keep privacy language honest about what it does and does not carry.